A LEGACY OF SUPPORT

 The Foundation's primary goal remains to execute the Beverage Industry College Scholarship Program, an exciting example of public-private partnerships in education.
 In addition, other charities have benefitted from event revenues.

-The revenue generated from over one hundred events has provided funding for over 5.6 MILLION DOLLARS in college scholarships to over 2,500 California students affiliated with our industry.
+The revenue generated form over one hundred events has provided funding for over 5.6 MILLION DOLLARS in college scholarships to over 2,500 California students affiliated with our industry.